Arkenon/clean-wp-plugin-boilerplate/README.md

     - Place React/JSX code in `/src`
     - Build with `npm run build`
     - Register via `includes/Infrastructure/Services/BlockService.php`
     -
 - Always follow the naming convention:
   `plugin_name` for variables
   `plugin-name` for file names, folder names, slugs and text domains `PluginName` for class names and namespaces `PLUGIN_NAME`for constants and defines
   `pluginName` for JS variables, method and function names

-- Extend post types from the base Post model in the Domain Layer.
-(Post.php)
-- Extend taxonomy models from the base Taxonomy model in the Domain Layer.
-(Taxonomy.php)
-- Do not need to use properties suc as $name, $title, $content, $description in post type model.
-Already defined in the base Post model.
-- Do not need to use properties such as $name, $slug, $description in taxonomy model.
-Already defined in the base Taxonomy model.
+- General Instructions:
     - Always add defined( 'ABSPATH' ) || exit; after namespace section of PHP files.
+    - Always import used classes with `use` statements after namespace section of PHP files.
     - Always document classes and methods/functions at the top of the class (class PhpDoc must include @package, @subpackage, @since tags).
     - Always use translation functions `__()` and `_e()` with the text domain `plugin-name`.
     - Always sanitize inputs with appropriate `sanitize_*` functions and escape outputs with `esc_*` functions.
 (Sanitize first, escape later.
 Always validate.)
-- Always use translation functions `__()` and `_e()` with the text domain `plugin-name`.
-- Always sanitize inputs with appropriate `sanitize_*` functions and escape outputs with `esc_*` functions.
     - Use nonces and capability checks for security in admin actions.
     - Check user permissions with `current_user_can()` before sensitive operations.
     - Optimize performance by minimizing database queries, using transients for caching, and loading assets conditionally
     - Follow WordPress coding standards and PSR-4 autoloading.

+- Model Specific Instructions (Domain/Models):
+    - Extend post types from the base Post model in the Domain Layer.
+(Post.php)
+    - Extend taxonomy models from the base Taxonomy model in the Domain Layer.
+(Taxonomy.php)
+    - Do not need to use properties suc as $name, $title, $content, $description in post type model.
+Already defined in the base Post model.
+    - Do not need to use properties such as $name, $slug, $description in taxonomy model.
+Already defined in the base Taxonomy model.

+-  Repository Interfaces Instructions (Domain/Repositories):
+    - Extend post type repositories from PostRepositoryInterface.php
+    - Extend taxonomy repositories from TaxonomyRepositoryInterface.php
+    - Add only custom methods which are not defined in the base repository interfaces.

+- DTO Specific Instructions (Application/DTOs):
+    - Extend post type DTOs from PostDto.php
+    - Extend taxonomy DTOs from TaxonomyDto.php
+    - Add only custom fields which are not defined in the base DTOs.

+- Service Interface Instructions (Application/Interfaces):
+    - Extend post type services from PostServiceInterface.php
+    - Extend taxonomy services from TaxonomyServiceInterface.php
+    - Add only custom methods which are not defined in the base service interfaces.

+- Service Implementation Instructions (Application/Services):
+    - Extend post type services from PostServiceInterface.php and implement the related service interface.
+(For example: class BookService extends PostService implements BookServiceInterface)
+    - Implement taxonomy services from TaxonomyServiceInterface.php

+- Repository Implementation Instructions (Persistence/Repositories):
+    - Extend post type repositories from PostRepository.php and implement the related repository interface.
+(For example: class BookRepository extends PostRepository implements BookRepositoryInterface)
+    - Implement taxonomy repositories from TaxonomyRepositoryInterface.php (For example: class GenreRepository extends TaxonomyRepository implements GenreRepositoryInterface)

+🛠 Development workflow:
+1. Install composer dependencies: `composer update`
+2. Install npm dependencies: `npm i`
+3. Update packages: `npm run packages-update`
+4. Use `npm start` for development (watch mode)
+5. Use `npm run build` for production
+6. Follow **GPL v2 or later** license compatibility

+Your task: When I describe a feature, requirement, or entity, implement it strictly within this boilerplate’s architecture, ensuring clean code, separation of concerns, and WordPress best practices.

 🛠 Development workflow:
 1. Install composer dependencies: `composer update`